 In practice, the classification criteria differ across countries to some extent.
-In some countries, the investment policy is backed by specific regulatory provisions that allow an ex ante identification of IFs by the nature of their investment.
-In these cases, the classification of IFs is based on these national provisions.
-In countries where such provisions do not exist, the classification is undertaken on the basis of the prospectuses or other relevant documents which describe the investment policy of the IFs.
+In some countries, the investment policy is backed by specific regulatory provisions that allow IFs to be identified ex ante by the nature of their investment.
+In these cases, the IFs are classified based on these national provisions.
+In countries where such provisions do not exist, they are classified on the basis of the prospectuses or other relevant documents which describe the investment policy of the IFs.

-For the purpose of hedge funds, a definition for statistical purposes has been developed (included in the ECB Guideline) as follows: "any collective investment undertaking, regardless of its legal structure under national laws, which applies relatively unconstrained investment strategies to achieve positive absolute returns, and whose managers, in addition to management fees, are remunerated in relation to the fund's performance.
-For that purpose, hedge funds have few restrictions on the type of financial instrument in which they may invest and may therefore flexibly employ a wide variety of financial techniques, involving leverage, short-selling or any other techniques.
+For the purpose of hedge funds, the following definition has been developed for statistical purposes (included in the ECB Guideline): "any collective investment undertakings regardless of its legal structure under national laws, which apply relatively unconstrained investment strategies to achieve positive absolute returns, and whose managers, in addition to management fees, are remunerated in relation to the fund's performance.
+For that purpose, hedge funds have few restrictions on the type of financial instruments in which they may invest and may therefore flexibly employ a wide variety of financial techniques, involving leverage, short-selling or any other techniques.
 This definition also covers funds that invest, in full or in part, in other hedge funds provided that they otherwise meet the definition.
-These criteria to identify hedge funds must be assessed against the public prospectus as well as fund rules, statuses or by-laws, subscription documents or investment contracts, marketing documents or any other statement with similar effect of the fund."
+These criteria to identify hedge funds must be assessed against the public prospectus as well as fund rules, statuses or by-laws, subscription documents or investment contracts, marketing documents or any other statement with similar effect in respect of the fund."

 Funds of funds, i.e. IFs investing in shares/units issued by other IFs, are classified in the category of funds in which they primarily invest.
-The residual category "Other funds" consists of IFs which cannot be classified as equity, bond, mixed, real estate or as hedge funds.
-For instance, IFs investing in commodities are classified "Other funds".
+The residual category "Other funds" consists of IFs which cannot be classified as equity, bond, mixed, real estate or hedge funds.
+For instance, IFs investing in commodities are classified as "Other funds".

-The classification by type of fund consists of two categories, open-end and closed-end funds.
+The classification by type of fund consists of two categories, open-end and closedend funds.
 Most IFs are open-end funds.